Importing and Exporting

 Illustrations and vector artworks are available for reuse through various web based services, and are stored in a standardized file formats, for example SVG or PDF.
 These files contain vector artwork, that can be imported and further edited, or reused as part of a larger design in VectorStyler.

 Images consisting of pixels can be obtained by photography or from stock image services, can be imported as image objects, and then converted to vector objects using the Image Trace panel.
 Image file formats contain photographs, or renderings of artworks, by storing colors of individual pixels.
 VectorStyler provides image to vector conversion to create vector objects from images.

 The VectorStyler document format stores vector object hierarchies in a high level parametric form.
 The objects, shapes, styles and effects remain fully editable and adjustable in a reopened VectorStyler file.
 For example, when drawing rectangles or ellipses, parametric shapes are created of corresponding type, and these can be adjusted at any time, until they are converted to curves.

 The level and detail of vector object storage varies among file formats.
 Some formats like SVG, PDF, EPS or Postscript, store only the curves and styles of the objects.
-SVG provided a limited set of effects to create composite image effects.
-The .ai (Adobe Illustrator) file format stores objects in a high level parametric form.
+SVG provides a limited set of effects to create composite image effects.
+The .ai (Adobe Illustrator) file format stores artwork in a high level parametric form.